Skip to Main Content

 Bloomberg Law International Labor and Employment Laws

 The online version of Bloomberg BNA's treatise (also available in print at K 1705 .I54 2018).
 Provides country-by-country summaries of labor and employment laws, including analysis and annotations to primary source materials.
 Each country's information is written by an expert on its labor laws.
+The online version is current through 2020.
 A valid Bloomberg Law ID and password are required for access.

 Foreign Law Guide: Current Sources of Codes and Basic Legislation in Jurisdictions of the World